PANE: scalable and effective attributed network embedding: : Parallel

-Although single-thread \algopt (\ie \algref{alg:mainopt}) runs in linear time to the size of the input attributed network, it still requires substantial time to handle large-scale attributed networks in practice.
+Although single-thread \algo (\ie \algopt in \algoref{alg:mainopt}) runs in linear time to the size of the input attributed network, it still requires substantial time to handle large-scale attributed networks in practice.
 For instance, on {\em MAG} dataset that has $59.3$ million nodes, \algopt (single thread) takes about five days.
-To further boost efficiency, in this section we develop a parallel \algoptp (Algorithm \ref{alg:mainoptp}), and it takes only $11.9$ hours on {\em MAG} when using $10$ threads (\ie up to 10 times speedup).
 Note that it is challenging to develop a parallel algorithm achieving such linear scalability to the number of threads on a multi-core CPU.
-Specifically, \algopt involves various computational patterns, including intensive matrix computation, factorization, and CCD updates.
-Therefore, it is non-trivial to assign computing tasks of both nodes and attributes to threads, to fully utilize the parallel power.
+Specifically, \algopt involves various complex computational steps, including intensive matrix computation, factorization, and CCD updates.
 Moreover, it is also challenging to maintain the intermediate result of each thread and combine them as the final result.
-To this end, we propose several parallelization techniques for \algopt.
+To further boost efficiency, in this section we develop a parallel \algo (\algoptp in Algorithm \ref{alg:mainoptp}), which takes only $11.9$ hours on {\em MAG} when using $10$ threads (\ie up to 10 times speedup with respect to \algopt).
 In the first phase, we adopt block matrix multiplication \cite{golub1996matrix} and propose \rpapr to compute forward and backward affinity matrices in a parallel manner (Section \ref{sec:papa}).
 In the second phase, we develop \psvdccd with a split-merge-based parallel SVD technique to efficiently decompose affinity matrices, and further propose a parallel CCD technique to refine the embeddings efficiently (Section \ref{sec:split-merge}).

-\algref{alg:mainoptp} illustrates the pseudo-code of parallel \algoptp.
-Compared to the single-thread version, parallel \algoptp takes as input an additional parameter, the number of threads $n_b$, and { randomly partitions the node set $V$, as well as the attribute set $R$, into $n_b$ subsets with equal size, denoted as $\mathcal{V}$ and $\mathcal{R}$, respectively (Lines 1-2).} \algoptp invokes \rpapr (\algref{alg:rpapr}) at Line 4 to get $\FM'$ and $\BM'$, and then invokes \psvdccd (\algref{alg:psvdccd}) to refine the embeddings.
+\algoref{alg:mainoptp} illustrates the pseudo-code of parallel \algoptp.
+Compared to the single-thread version, parallel \algoptp takes as input an additional parameter, the number of threads $n_b$, and { randomly partitions the node set $V$, as well as the attribute set $R$, into $n_b$ subsets with equal size, denoted as $\mathcal{V}$ and $\mathcal{R}$, respectively (Lines 1-2).} \algoptp invokes \rpapr (\algoref{alg:rpapr}) at Line 4 to get $\FM'$ and $\BM'$, and then invokes \psvdccd (\algoref{alg:psvdccd}) to refine the embeddings.